1. What is the nature of the dispute?

 7. What evidence are you relying on for your claim or defence? (eg. contracts, quotes, emails, letters, text messages, conversations)

-- To prove your claim you must have admissible evidence which supports it.
-Not all evidence is admissible in Court
+- To prove your claim you must have relevant evidence which supports it.
+Evidence you think is relevant may not admissible in Court

 - The best evidence is generally contemporaneous written evidence of relevant events and circumstances, rather than a witnesses’ recollection of past events and circumstances

-- You will need to gather together all of the key evidence in support of your claim, and against it
+- You will need to gather together all of the relevant documents in support of your claim, and against it

-- Civil litigation is played with all evidence ‘on the table’
+- Civil litigation is played with all relevant documentary evidence ‘on the table’, so that it can be inspected by all parties

 8. What evidence is the other party relying on?